What is Family Tree?

 Summary Card: By clicking on a name, it will bring up the person’s summary card—a card that shows basic birth, death, and temple ordinance information about a person.

 The viewable information is limited for individuals still living.
 You cannot merge living individuals in Family Tree.
 Adding living individuals just creates duplicates.
 However, you may add a living individual if he or she does not show up on your tree and you need them to link you to more distant, deceased generations.
 In other words, if your living, direct line ancestor is not in Family Tree, then you may add them in order to connect to their deceased ancestors.
-Cases where adding living people is not necessary?
-For everyone else, including your siblings.
+What are cases where adding living people is not necessary?
+Basically all other situations, including adding siblings.
 Doing so will just create duplicates.

 Adding People to Your Pedigree